 It may sound obvious, but it’s easy to get distracted when riding your bike.
 You might be having an interesting conversation with the rider next to you, or your eyes get fixed on the beautiful scenery around you.

-Large potholes, broken glass, nails, thorns, or hitting large pieces of metal and debris on the road can cause punctures.
-It can ruin your expensive tires, or worse, lead to a crash.
+Large potholes, broken glass, nails, thorns, or hitting pieces of metal and debris on the road can cause punctures.
+It can ruin your expensive tires or lead to a crash.

 Always keep your eyes on the road.
 Be sure to point out anything you wouldn’t want to ride over to those behind you; it’s proper cycling etiquette.